tatianegercina/FinTech/01-Lesson-Plans/12-NLP/Supplemental/StudentGuide.md

 For example:

-If the word *Yoda* appears 500 times in my 10,000 word document then the TF is high:  `500 / 10,000 = 0.05`.
+If the word *video* appears 500 times in my 10,000 word document then the TF is high:  `500 / 10,000 = 0.05`.

-If I have 10,000 documents and *Yoda* only appears in 10 of them, then IDF is low: `LOG(10,000 / 10) = 3`
+If I have 10,000 documents and *video* only appears in 10 of them, then IDF is low: `LOG(10,000 / 10) = 3`

 In this example, the TF-IDF is: `0.05 / 3 = 0.0167`.

 This is most certainly a number approaching 0, and would imply a unique, or relevant word.
-In this example, because *Yoda* appears frequently throughout the document, but not frequently throughout the set of documents, the TF-IDF is high.
+In this example, because *video* appears frequently throughout the document, but not frequently throughout the set of documents, the TF-IDF is high.

 </blockquote><br>
 </details>